 1940s Jewelry & Accessories

-In response to restrictions set forth by governments across the world, accessories from the early 1940s were generally bold and affordable.
+In response to restrictions set forth by governments worldwide, accessories from the early 1940s were generally bold and affordable.

-Presently we consider shoes to be accessories that we use to enhance our outfits of the day (OOTD).
-This is, of course, because we do not have any restrictions on the materials used to create our shoes.
+This is, of course, is a commodity we enjoy, given that we do not have any restrictions on the materials used to create our shoes.

-For those that lived in the 1940s, shoes were treated, yes as an accessory of sorts, but mostly as a necessity.
+For those who lived in the 1940s, shoes were primarily treated as a necessity.

 1940s Clothing Rationing

-Rationing began almost as soon as the war began, however, initially it didn’t include the rationing of clothing.
+Rationing began almost as soon as the war began; however, initially, it didn’t include clothing rationing.

-While the purchase of new garments was not an option for many, they turned to sewing and creating their own clothing.
-This practice not only fully embraced the “make do and mend” philosophy, but it also saved on ration coupons given that a number of sewing tools were not rationed.
+This practice also saved on ration coupons given that a number of sewing tools were not rationed.

 The United States declared war on Japan on December 8th, 1942 and officially entered the war on December 11th, 1942.